Al Wood

-At North Carolina, he averaged 16 points a game, averaged 5 rebounds a game and shot 56 percent from the field.
+Wood attended Jones County High School in Gray, Georgia.
+He was named to the inaugural McDonald's All-American team, which played in the 1977 Capital Classic.
+At the University of North Carolina at Chapel Hill, he averaged 16 points a game, averaged 5 rebounds a game and shot 56 percent from the field.

 In his NBA career, Wood played in 417 games and scored 4,902 points.
 His best year as a professional came during the 1985–86 season as a member of the SuperSonics, appearing in 80 games and averaging 15.0 ppg.